tianbochen1/NCSDE_Spatial/README.md

 # NCSDE_Spatial

 Reproduce the simulation results in the paper:
-Tianbo Chen, Ying Sun and Mehdi Maadooliat, Collective Spectral Density Estimation and Clustering for Spatially-Correlated Data, 2019.
+Tianbo Chen, Ying Sun and Mehdi Maadooliat, Collective Spectral Density Estimation and Clustering for Spatially-Correlated Data, 2020, Spatial Statistics.

 Run main.r.
 Set m = 60, 480, 960 and p = p2 for the complete results in Table 1.